fhmjones/dashboards-envr300/Vancouver-Ozone/O3-dashbrd01.md

 Abb_max8hrsavg=abb_8hr_O3.resample('D').max()

 # tried to add this as columns to the dataframe
 # BUT DOESN'T WORK BECAUSE THERE IS ONLY ONE POINT PER DAY, NOT 24.
+# Nevertheless, plotting this daily data over the hourly data seems to work just fine.
 # all_O3['YVR_max8hrsavg']=YVR_max8hrsavg
 # all_O3['Abb_max8hrsavg']=Abb_max8hrsavg